 Columbus Nursing Home Abuse Lawyer Near Me 404-400-4000

-You Have Two Years to File a Lawsuit
+You Have Two Years to File a Nursing Home Abuse Lawsuit in Georgia

 How Long Does It Take to Settle a Nursing Home Lawsuit?

 Lawsuits take time.
 The timeline also depends on the details of your case.
-However, the average time to settle is typically around 1-2 years.
+However, the average time to settle is typically around one to two years.
 If you go to trial, the process could take longer.

 What to Expect During a Legal Consultation